newrelic/newrelic-node-examples/prisma-app/README.md

 2. Edit .env to add your New Relic ingest key, and any other desired changes.
 3. Start with `docker compose up -d`.
 4. Use script on container to make requests to application: `docker exec -i prisma-app-app-1 bash -c './make-requests.sh'`
+5. Stop the app with `docker compose down`.